[Fig 1]: The concept of the SAP S/4HANA Fully-Activated Appliance

-- It can be rapidly brought up as your personal instance with administrative rights either hosted in the cloud (takes ~ 2 hours) or on your own on-premise hardware (takes ~ 2 days).
+- You can create your own personal system with full administrative rights either hosted in the cloud (takes ~ 1-2 hours) or on your own on-premise hardware (takes ~ 2-3 days).

 - For the cloud deployment you need a valid account at a supported hosting provider, currently those are AWS, Azure and GCP.
 The hosting costs will be charged to your account (typically 3-4 USD per system uptime hour)

 - Once you have such an account, the easiest way to start is the SAP S/4HANA trial (SAP licenses are waived for 30 days; only the cloud provider hosting fees apply).
 An extensive demo guide walks you through sample scenarios with pre-defined users and data sets.

 The SAP S/4HANA 2022 (FPS01) Fully-Activated Appliance is available:

 Direct link to appliance template in SAP CAL / Demo Guides

 An appliance is a compressed system image that can be rapidly extracted into a regular system instance by preserving everything that has been configured in the appliance during the development phase of it.

 This makes it an ideal medium for pre-configured systems e.g. for sandboxing, proof-of-concept or scoping/fit-gap purposes.

 In the SAP S/4HANA fully-activated appliances, you will find the SAP S/4HANA software (along with some other components, see further below), activations of SAP Best Practices for SAP S/4HANA (incl. technical configuration e.g. for the Fiori launchpad), and prepared demo scenarios with sample master and transactional data.

 The delivery infrastructure for appliances is the SAP Cloud Appliance Library (SAP CAL, https://cal.sap.com), and if you browse this site you will see many more appliances besides the SAP S/4HANA Fully-Activated appliances.